 People find the “weightlessness” of scuba diving to be quite freeing.
 Modern scuba masks are available in translucent models, which you may prefer if a mask makes you feel closed in.
 During your scuba diving training, any of our staff instructors will give you plenty of time and coaching to become comfortable with each stage of learning.
 Your scuba instructor works with you at your own pace to ensure you master each skill necessary to become a capable scuba diver who dives regularly.

-If you hold a professional rating from another diver training organization and wish to become a PADI Divemaster or Instructor, please give us a call and we can help you with all the questions you may have.
+If you hold a professional rating from another diver training organization and wish to become a PADI or SSI Divemaster or Instructor, please give us a call and we can help you with all the questions you may have.